 Select the document to be viewed.

 Anyone who can access STAR can print to a local printer.
-The entire documents can be printed by choosing the Print command under the File menu in Internet Explorer.
+The entire documents can be printed by choosing the Print command in your browser.

 The auditor should be careful in applying information found.
 The information may result from a specific set of conditions and may not be applicable in all circumstances.
 In addition, due to tax law changes and a four year statute period, the document reviewed may apply to only a portion of the audit period.